xKynn/PathOfExileRPC/README.md

     - Area: Fetch map icon if map, update RPC

 ### TODO:
-1. Decide on offline or online assets
+1. ~~Decide on offline or online assets~~ Assets apparently have to be online on discord dev panel
 2. Poll for logout?
 3. Log parsing
     - Check how many of the last messages?